Beyond Barren Plateaus: Quantum Variational Algorithms Are Swamped With Traps: Shallow VQAs as Random Fields

+Then $p_{\text{VQE},\bm{\theta}}$ weakly converges to $p_{\text{WHRF},\bm{\theta}}$ as in Theorem~\ref{thm:app_scramb_vqe_convs_whrfs}, where the associated WHRF has a fraction superpolynomially small in $n$ of local minima within any constant additive error of the ground state energy. \end{corollary} \begin{proof} The result follows immediately by applying Theorem 7 of \cite{anschuetz2022critical} to Theorem~\ref{thm:app_scramb_vqe_convs_whrfs}. \end{proof}

 \paragraph{Assumptions} Let us now discuss in more detail the assumptions made in the course of proving Theorem~\ref{thm:app_scramb_vqe_convs_whrfs}.
 First, we assume that at least some part of the ansatz circuit scrambles some local region around any measured observable; that is, we assume that the ansatz locally is an $\epsilon$-approximate $t$ design for sufficiently large $\epsilon^{-1},t$.
 It is known that shallow, local circuits dimensions exhibit this property, when $2$-local Haar random gates are applied~\cite{harrow2018approximate}; thus, in a practical sense, our results assume that the local gates in any distribution of ansatzes under consideration are approximately Haar random.
-This is a typical model of \emph{Hamiltonian agnostic ansatzes}, where the ansatz is chosen independently from the problem Hamiltonian $\bm{H}$; see for instance the discussion in Section~\ref{sec:prelim_vqe} and the references therein.
-The inapplicability of this assumption to \emph{Hamiltonian informed ansatzes}---particularly for highly symmetric problems---is discussed in more detail in Appendix~\ref{sec:reasons_for_opt}, where we review models that may not suffer from the poor trainability properties we show here.
+This is a typical model of \emph{Hamiltonian agnostic ansatzes}, where the ansatz is chosen independently from the problem Hamiltonian $\bm{H}$; see for instance the discussion in the main text and the references therein.
+The inapplicability of this assumption to \emph{Hamiltonian informed ansatzes}---particularly for highly symmetric problems---is discussed in more detail in the Discussion of the main text, where we review models that may not suffer from the poor trainability properties we show here.

 Our other major assumption is the independence of the $\bm{V_i}\left(\bm{\theta}\right)$ (up to the repeated use of parameters).
 Of course, in practice this is almost never true, as otherwise variational optimization would proceed via optimizing each reverse light cone independently.
 However, given a problem Hamiltonian $\bm{H}$ and a shallow ansatz, one can consider a subset of Pauli operators in the Pauli decomposition of $\bm{H}$ such that their reverse light cones do not overlap.
 There is little reason to believe that the loss landscape of this simplified problem should be any more difficult to optimize over than the full problem.
 We therefore suspect that this assumption is little more than a technical requirement.
 A similar generalization one could consider is taking the parameters of each $\bm{V_i}$ to being almost entirely independent of one another (though not entirely independent, as one could then optimize each subproblem independently, and $n$ would no longer an accurate measure of the size of the problem).
 However, in this regime we expect the ``effective'' overparameterization ratio $\gamma$ to go as $\left(\frac{l}{2^l}\right)^A$, as the problem essentially reduces to simultaneously optimizing $A$ loss functions.
 For $A\sim n$, for instance, this decays exponentially in $n$, and thus we believe that models of this form are also not trainable.